cboncales/SmsAssignment/README.md

 ## Features
 - Automatically sends appointment reminders via SMS.
+- Allows admins to cancel appointments, with an SMS notification sent to the client about the cancellation.
 - Ensures customers are notified only once for each appointment.
 - Includes a Django admin interface for managing appointments.